AEADataEditor/aea-supplement-migration/programs/aea201910-migration.md

 Between Oct 11 and Oct 13, 2019, the staff at openICPSR ingested 2,552 historical supplements, increasing the size of the openICPSR repository **by a factor of 3**, to 3,461.
 This was only the first part of the migration, as there are about 1,000 more archives that need to be migrated.

 ## Increased findability
-The migrated archives are now available through the [openICPSR search interface](https://www.openicpsr.org/openicpsr/search/aea/studies), the [general ICPSR search interface](https://www.icpsr.umich.edu/icpsrweb/ICPSR/search/studies), as well as through a variety of federated search interfaces such as [Google Dataset Search](https://toolbox.google.com/datasetsearch/search)
+The migrated archives are now available through the [openICPSR search interface](https://www.openicpsr.org/openicpsr/search/aea/studies), the [general ICPSR search interface](https://www.icpsr.umich.edu/icpsrweb/ICPSR/search/studies), as well as through a variety of federated search interfaces such as [Google Dataset Search](https://toolbox.google.com/datasetsearch/search).
+For instance, the current AER Editor's supplements can be found [here](https://www.openicpsr.org/openicpsr/search/aea/studies?start=0&ARCHIVE=aea&sort=score%20desc%2CTITLE_SORT%20asc&rows=25&q=esther%20duflo), [here](https://www.icpsr.umich.edu/icpsrweb/ICPSR/search/studies?start=0&ARCHIVE=ICPSR&PUBLISH_STATUS=PUBLISHED&sort=score%20desc%2CTITLE_SORT%20asc&rows=50&q=esther%20duflo) and [here](https://toolbox.google.com/datasetsearch/search?query=esther duflo), with increasing generality.

 ## Characteristics of AEA supplement data
 We can describe this subset of the historical supplements in a variety of ways.